Don't let alien terms used at the Bar confuse or intimidate you.

 Bar Council – the General Council of the Bar, to give it its full title, is the Bar’s representative body.
-It can be found clashing regularly with the Ministry of Justice.
+It produces useful statistical surveys like the Bar Barometer 2014 and can regularly be found clashing with the Ministry of Justice.

 Barrister – a member of the Bar of England and Wales.

 BarSAS – the application system through which applications to Bar school must be made.

 Bencher – a senior member of an Inn of Court.
 Usually silks and judges, known as Masters of the Bench.

 Brief – the documents setting out case instructions.